sigasi/sigasi_insights/content/manual/eclipse/libraries.md

 changes to the library configuration with the context menu in the *Project Explorer*.
 When you do make changes, Sigasi Studio first checks that all paths in the library configuration still exist.
-If a path no longer exists, is will be removed from the configuration file.
+If a path no longer exists, it will be removed from the configuration file.
 Note that the library configuration file is **case-sensitive**, even on Windows.